NavyaAgarwal02/CoinVista-API/README.md

-# KoinX Backend Server
+# CoinVista API

-Welcome to the KoinX Backend Server!
+Welcome to the CoinVista API!
 This server provides endpoints to retrieve cryptocurrency statistics and deviations for supported coins.
 The server uses [Prisma](https://www.prisma.io/) as an ORM to interact with the database.

 ## API Endpoints